The category of matroids

 \begin{definition} A \emph{matroid} $M$ consists of a finite \emph{ground set} $|M|$ with, equivalently: \begin{itemize} \item a family of $\mathcal{I}$ of subsets of $|M|$, called the \emph{independent sets}, satisfying: \begin{itemize} \item nontrivial: the empty set is independent; \item downward closed: if $I\in\mathcal{I}$ and $J \subseteq I$ then also $J\in\mathcal{I}$; \item \emph{independence augmentation}: if $I,J\in\mathcal{I}$ and $\card I<\card J$, then $I\cup\{e\}\in\mathcal{I}$ for some $e\in J\setminus I$. \end{itemize} a maximal independent set is called a \emph{basis}, and their collection is denoted $\mathcal{B}$; \item a family $\mathcal{F}$ of subsets of $|M|$, called the \emph{closed sets} or \emph{flats}, satisfying: \begin{itemize} \item nontrivial: $|M|$ itself is closed; \item closed under intersection: if $F,G \in \mathcal{F}$ then also $F \cap G \in \mathcal{F}$; \item \emph{partitioning}: if $\{F_1,F_2,\ldots\}$ are the minimal flats properly containing a flat $F$, then $\{F_1\setminus F,F_2 \setminus F, \ldots \}$ partitions $|M| \setminus F$. \end{itemize} \item a \emph{rank function} $\rank \colon 2^{|M|} \to \mathbb{N}$, satisfying: \begin{itemize} \item bounded: $0 \leq r(X) \leq \card |M|$ for all $X \subseteq |M|$; \item monotonic: if $X\subseteq Y\subseteq |M|$, then $\rank(X)\leq \rank(Y)$; \item valuation: if $X,Y\subseteq |M|$, then $\rank (X \cup Y) + r(X \cap Y) \leq \rank(X) + \rank(Y)$. \end{itemize} \end{itemize} \end{definition}

 To see how to turn the data of one of the equivalent definitions into the data of another, define the \emph{closure} operation $\clos \colon 2^{|M|} \to 2^{|M|}$ by

 A closed set or flat is then a subset of $|M|$ which equals its closure, and $\rank(X)$ is the size of the largest independent set contained in $X \subseteq |M|$.
-Maximal flats are also called \emph{hyperplanes}; their collection is denoted by $\mathcal{H}$.
+Maximal flats properly contained in $|M|$ are also called \emph{hyperplanes}; their collection is denoted by $\mathcal{H}$.

 Some elements of a matroid are of particular interest.

 \begin{definition} A \emph{loop} is an element of a matroid that is not contained in any independent set, or equivalently, an element that is contained in all flats.
 An \emph{isthmus} is an element that is included in every basis.
 Nonloop elements of the same rank-1 flat are called \emph{parallel}. \end{definition}